 If you are a sole trader or partnership running your own business you will need to claim any capital allowances using your self-assessment or partnership tax return and submit this to HMRC.

-If you buy an asset that qualifies for the 100% first year allowance for a qualifying energy efficient item, you can deduct the full cost from your profits before tax.
-You can claim first year allowances in addition to your annual investment allowance, whereby they don’t count towards your AIA limit.
+You can claim first-year allowances in addition to your annual investment allowance, whereby they don’t count towards your AIA limit.

 Provided you still own the asset, you can claim the writing down allowance over subsequent years.